SIMPLICITY BY DESIGN

 Click on the picture to learn more!

 In the ongoing effort to offer the best customer service in the industry, Bridgeport Manufacturing has a dedicated staff of people ready to help minimize your downtime and keep your truck on the road.

-Route Ready is the sole provider of OEM parts and offers a large facility in Bridgeport, TX staffed by workers with 20+ years of experience in parts sales, warranty support, and repairs on any make and model of refuse body.
+We stock our large facility in Bridgeport, TX with OEM parts staffed by workers with 20+ years of experience in parts sales, warranty support, and repairs on any make and model of refuse body.